About the Blue Plumbago

-The plumbago auriculata, or Blue Plumbago, is favorite among landscapers in Southwest Florida due its rare natural blue hue that many of us find desirable.
-A unique shrub that gives off an English cottage house vibe, the Blue Plumbago can be found in yards throughout the area, such as Cape Coral, Pine Island, Naples, and Fort Myers.
+The Plumbago Auriculata, or Blue Plumbago, is favorite among landscapers in Southwest Florida due its rare natural blue hue that many of us find desirable.
+A unique shrub that gives off an English cottage house vibe, this beautiful flowering plant can be found in yards throughout the area, such as Cape Coral, Pine Island, Naples, and Fort Myers.

 The Blue Plumbago is an easy care shrub with evergreen leaves that grow throughout the year.
-The most common, and easily the most beautiful, cultivar is the Imperial Blue Plumbago.
+The most common, and easily the most beautiful, cultivar is the Imperial Plumbago.
 Its bright blue flowers are the main attraction because of its color and its clumping nature.
-You might notice that as you brush by the Blue Plumbago, some of the petals might stick to you.
+You might notice that as you brush by the Plumbago Auriculata, some of the petals might stick to you.
 If you love the color of this flowing plant, check out the Blue Daze and the Blue Iris for different applications.

-Additionally, it is worth noting that Blue Plumbago blooms throughout the year but will likely bloom more and more in the warmer months, which is almost year round for us!
+Additionally, it is worth noting that beautiful plant blooms throughout the year but will likely bloom more and more in the warmer months, which is almost year round for us!